Today I am talking about a new free product I am now using all the time when I quickly need a custom edited globe for one of my designs.

 Once again, the PowerGlobe is suitable for every type of artwork, not only maps.
 It’s a great tool for graphic design in general.

-You will get a high-quality 3D vector globe or sphere that gives you the opportunity to edit the content easily and that you can rotate to your area of interest with one click of a button.
+You will receive a high-quality 3D vector globe or sphere that allows easy content editing and one-click rotation to your area of interest.

 I have included three map styles in the PowerGlobe to have a solid starting point for your new project.
 Each map style includes layers with named objects for easy editing and selecting.